aham-oudeis/Training/launch_school/RB120-OOP/Notes/templates/truthiness.md

 empty_object = Something.new

-empty_objet.name ?
-"Empty Object is Truthy" : "Empty Object is Falsey."
+puts "Uninitialized Instance variable is " +
+    (empty_object.name ?
+"Truthy" : "Falsey.")

-#=> "Empty Object is Falsey."
+#=> "Uninitialized Instance variable is Falsey."

-# This is because, the calling the name method on the empty_object returns
-# a reference to the instance variable @name, which is not yet initialized
+# This is because, a reference to an uninitialized instance
-# hence, it returns nil and thus empty_object.name evaluates to false.
+# variable @name returns nil and thus empty_object.name
+# evaluates to false.
 ```